facebookarchive/wordpress/readme.txt

 Security fixes.
 Improved customization and debugging of settings. l10n and i18n fixes.

 == Changelog ==

+= 1.1.8 =
+* Bugfix: use the post global object instead of get_post on a comments filter

 = 1.1.7 =
 * Comments Box - overrides of WordPress comment system applied at the post level, allowing more fine-grained control of comments by post type or mixed in a single loop